 The members of the UWLM Better at Home Provincial Reference Group are:

 Barb MacLean, Executive Director

 Family Caregivers of British Columbia

 As Executive Director of Family Caregivers of British Columbia, Barb deeply understands the range of issues affecting family caregivers, seniors and the challenges we are facing in our health system as our population ages.
-Barb has a Masters in Leadership and over 30 years' experience in the nonprofit sector.
-She sits on a number of community and advisory baords and enjoys travelling with her family.
+Barb has a Masters in Leadership and over 30 years” experience in the nonprofit sector.
+She sits on a number of community and advisory boards and enjoys traveling with her family.

 David Cheperdak, Chief Executive Officer (CEO)

 David has 28 years of experience in working for community-based, social and health services sectors.
 He is the Chief Executive Officer of Broadmead Care Society in Victoria, BC.
 He is committed to strengthening the health services and nonprofit sectors in his board leadership and civic engagements.
 David has two Bachelor degrees in Physical Education and Social Development and a Master?s degree in Public Administration.